About our farm:

 We do not have a physical store and all of our business is conducted online.
 This allows us to maintain our beehives to produce honey and bee products and also keep up with orders.
 Glenn is typically out checking on the hives, catching bee swarms and extracting honey.

-We extract honey throughout the year to get the various types of honey.
+We extract honey throughout the year (late Spring through late Fall) to get the various types of honey.
 I have recently retired after 20 years in the pharmaceutical industry and can devote 100% of my time to the business.
 This allows Glenn a bit more time with the hives and keeping up with the honey production which is very labor intensive.

 Magazines We've Been Featured In: